Scrappers & fakes; what’s the difference?

 If you are going to trade pins with someone and you fear that their pins may not be official or real you can always ask for a picture of the back.
 I have seen many people who have used fake and scrapper pins for craft projects such as pictures, upholstery and other things.
 Unfortunately, most pins on cast member lanyards in the parks are scrappers which people have purchased off eBay.
 You will see bag lots on eBay of 20+ pins for $20-$30.
 These pins arrive in a small plastic Ziploc bag with a red stripe.
 Say this red stripe is like a red flag in the pin trading community, if you see the stripe, steer well clear.

-This article was written by Dreamingofdisney__ on Thursday 05 September 2019.
+Written by Dreamingofdisney__ - Thursday 05 September 2019

 Join our thriving pin community and build your pin collection.